 To apply this overlay and enable guest and secondary users on the device, use

-config_multiuserMaximumUserswith one greater than 1
+config_multiuserMaximumUserswith a value greater than

 Device manufacturers may decide upon the maximum number of users.
 If device manufacturers or others have modified settings, they must ensure SMS and telephony work as defined in the Android Compatibility Definition Document (CDD).